Fujifilm X-T4

 The Fujifilm X-T4 is a mirrorless interchangeable-lens digital camera announced on February 25, 2020.
 It has a backside-illuminated X-Trans CMOS 4 APS-C sensor and an X-Processor 4 quad core processor and uses the Fujifilm X-mount.
 The X-T4 is a weather-resistant camera equipped with a higher-capacity battery designed to last longer than the X-T3.
 It is the successor to 2018's X-T3, which is a little smaller and lighter.

-The X-T4 is capable of recording video in 4K resolution up to 60 fps with a maximum bitrate of 400Mbit/s.
+The X-T4 is capable of recording video in 4K resolution up to 60 fps with a maximum bitrate of 400 Mbit/s.
 The camera, styled after an SLR, is available in 2 colors, black and silver.

 Comparison with previous Fujifilm XT cameras

 Compared to its predecessor, the X-T4 has better autofocus capability.
 Fujifilm says its subject tracking system is faster now that it considers color and shape as well as distance information.
 It can also shoot 240fps videos at 1080p.
 The X-T4 is built around a new shutter mechanism, which is one of the changes that allows it to shoot at 15 frames per second.
 The new mechanism features improved damping and is rated to last 300,000 cycles: twice the rating given to the X-T2 shutter.